MikeTaylor/palaeo-vo/vo-manuscript.md

 Definition 1 (Long axis of centrum is horizontal) is perhaps the least satisfactory of the methods presented here, as it is the most dependent on a judgement "by eye".
 It is also not really applicable at all to craniocaudally short vertebrae.

-While definition 2 (articular facets of centrum are vertical) is perhaps the most frequently used orientation when illustrating craniocaudally short vertebra, it has the undesirable property that when a sequence of consecutive verebrae are illustrated in this orientation, the neural canal can be jagged (Figure L).
+While definition 2 (articular surfaces of centrum are vertical) is perhaps the most frequently used orientation when illustrating craniocaudally short vertebra, it has the undesirable property that when a sequence of consecutive verebrae are illustrated in this orientation, the neural canal can be jagged (Figure L).

 ---

 ![Figure L. Consecutive vertebrae implying a kinked neural canal](figures/export-jpeg/Figure-L-sequence-of-haplo-caudals.jpeg)

-> **Figure L.** Five instances of _Haplocanthosaurus_ ?_priscus_ MWC 8028, caudal vertebra ?3, all oriented according to candidate method 2.
-Since the orientation of the neural canal in this vertebra is inclined 20–30 degrees to perpendicular with the articular facets, the result is a kinked spinal cord — something that never happens in life.
+> **Figure L.** Five instances of _Haplocanthosaurus_ sp.
+MWC 8028, caudal vertebra ?3, all oriented according to candidate method 2.
+Since the orientation of the neural canal in this vertebra is inclined 20–30 degrees to perpendicular with the articular surfaces, the result is a kinked spinal cord — something that never happens in life.

 ---